Vegetable Garden and Orchard

 Created and maintained by staff and a dedicated group of volunteers, this five-acre garden is a mix of annual and perennial vegetables, medicinal and edible herbs, fruit trees, and flowering plants that attract beneficial insects.
 Our mild climate enables us to grow and harvest vegetables year-round.
 Vegetables suitable for the cool coast are grown without pesticides and herbicides.
 Beneficial techniques in soil building, plant selection, and natural pest control can be observed in our demonstration garden.

-Each week, volunteers harvest the garden's bounty and deliver it to the Fort Bragg Food Bank.
+Each week, volunteers harvest the garden's bounty and deliver it to the Fort Bragg Food Bank (see annual donation amounts below).
 In 2013 we were able to donate more than 2,000 lbs of fresh produce.
-A major expansion of our Vegetable Garden in 2014 and 2015 allowed us to donate 6,274 lbs in 2014, 7,116 lbs in 2015, and 5,620 in 2016, and 6,115 last year!
+A major expansion of our Vegetable Garden in 2014 and 2015 allowed us to donate 6,274 lbs in 2014, 7,116 lbs in 2015, and 5,620 in 2016, 6,115 in 2017, and 6,469 last year!
 A new addition is a bed filled with plants that will be used for dyeing fibers and fabrics, in partnership with Pacific Textile Arts.
 The expansion of this garden means we have the ability to grow, utilize, and donate more produce, at the same time offering tremendous opportunities for education at multiple levels.